yourseulah/CSIS-3275-001-Software-Engineering-Vue.js/README.md

     }
   }
   ```
 - Child (EnrolmentForm.vue) to Parent (App.vue) cannot use props.
-Call setUpdatedSeats() function in child, but the execution is done in parent
+  Calls setUpdatedSeats() function defined in parent and the execution is done in parent
   ```vue
   export default {
     name: 'EnrollmentForm',